1949 Italian Grand Prix

 The 1949 Italian Grand Prix was a motor race for Formula One cars held at Monza on 11 September 1949.
 It was also given the title of European Grand Prix.

 The race was won by Alberto Ascari.

+This was the final Major Grand Prix (Grandes Épreuves at the time) before the 1950 British Grand Prix, the first race of the Formula 1 World Championship.